mariakuznitsyna/mariakuznitsyna/README.md

   A deep dive into Python fundamentals, OOP, web development, and data apps.

 - ☕ **[Just Java](https://github.com/mariakuznitsyna/JustJava)**
-  A one-screen coffee shop application to order coffee at a local coffee place and send them an email.
+  A one-screen coffee shop application to order coffee at a local coffee place by sending them an email.

 ---